kindspirit/fast_af_Array.from-_polyfill/README.md

 Array.from(robust).min.js is the more robust Array.from() polyfill that much more closely mimics ES6's Array.from() in old browsers including Internet Explorer 6-11 while still having the added speed gain in modern browsers.
 With this version `Array.from(mySet)` works in IE11 without polyfilling iterables by testing if the value is a Set and iterating via forEach() then returning the set's values as an array.
 Anything else that's neither array-like nor iterable and has a forEach() method produces an array of key-value tuples as if it were called with `Array.from(myIterable.entries())`.

-In order for Pre-ES6 environments to test if a value containing a forEach() method is a `Set`, either `Object.prototype.toString.call(mySet)` must return `"[object Set]"` (ES6+ behavior) or `mySet instanceof Set` must return true.
-In order for the `instanceof` check to work across global environments, `eval()` must be permitted or an `EvalError` will be thrown but only if `myObj` has a .add property, does not have a `[Symbol.iterator]()` method, and was created via a foreign global environment's constructor.
-In other words, it's safe to forbid `eval()` in ES6+ environments always and in ES5 environments that don't cross paths with other frames or windows.

 This polyfill also works with ES6+ iterables by checking for and calling the `[Symbol.iterator]()` method which if available is what is used rather than any forEach() method.
-It is designed to be a drop-in faster running replacement for ES6's `Array.from()` in modern browsers, and a polyfill in old browsers.
+It also works with Symbol.iterator shams, but it is designed to be a drop-in faster running replacement for ES6's `Array.from()` in modern browsers, and a polyfill in old browsers.
 Since this version checks for a forEach() method, it also works on old data structure libraries like collectionsjs that came out pre-2015.

-This polyfill does multiple things that are over and above other polyfills (perhaps overkill)
+This polyfill made by me without any AI tools does multiple things that are over and above other polyfills (perhaps overkill)

 1) Tests for non-constructor values of `this` (without first attempting to construct a `new this`) so that as per the spec an Array can be constructed instead.
 2) Tests for array-like objects that are always iterable in modern browsers (Arguments, HTMLCollection, NodeList, FileList, Array, TypedArray, String) since as per the spec, Array.from() constructs with a length argument only if array-like object is non-iterable.